Battered Louisiana coast braces for 1 more: Hurricane Delta

 “You can always get another house another car but not another life,” said Hilton Stroder as he and his wife Terry boarded up their Abbeville home with plans to head to their son’s house further east.

-As Delta churned north at 12 mph (19 kph) on Friday morning, the National Hurricane Center had a hurricane warning in place for the Gulf Coast extending from High Island, Texas, to Morgan City, Louisiana.
+As Delta churned north at 12 mph (19 kph) on Friday morning, the National Hurricane Center had a hurricane warning in place for the Gulf Coast extending from High Island, Texas, to Morgan City.
+Shortly after dawn, the first tropical-storm-force winds were reaching the coast, even as the eye of the hurricane was about 160 miles (255 kilometers) south of Cameron.

 It marked the sixth time this season that Louisiana has been threatened by tropical storms or hurricanes.
 One fizzled at the southeast Louisiana tip and others veered elsewhere but Tropical Storm Cristobal caused damage in southeast Louisiana in June.
 And Laura demolished much of the southwestern part of the state on Aug.
 27, causing more than 30 deaths.